AndrewL2333/2048_Final_Project/README.md

 ## Usage
 Run `AIPlayer.py` to start the game.
 Ensure Pygame is installed and configured properly on your system.
+Run `game_display.py` to play the game by yourself.

+## Intellengent Agent:
+ There are three strategy for rewarding choices of next coupple possible steps:
+  1. The bigger the bigest number;
+  2. The bigest number should be at the one of corners;
+  3. Number should be increased as a snake shape;

 ## Dependencies
 - Python 3.x